Plastimytes/Cache/README.md

 Money Management

+Income over given periods and detailed listings of the transactions made

-Budgeting and planning
+Progress tracking, planning

-Progress tracking using Graphs
+forecasting using Graphs on the Analytics page

+More to be discussed